Susan Colby loves NC State University. She loves supporting and guiding students, too.

 NC State is among 19 institutions nationwide with an accredited PGA Golf Management Program, which prepares students for jobs in the golf industry.
 Graduates’ careers include teaching professionals, sales or marketing representatives, course managers and golf fitness coaches.

-Colby particularly enjoys advising several student organizations, including a Women in PGA Golf Management chapter, and teaching a noncredit class on topics such as networking, leadership development and proper dress to students preparing for program-required internships.
+Colby particularly enjoyed advising several student organizations, including a Women in PGA Golf Management chapter, and teaching a noncredit class on topics such as networking, leadership development and proper dress to students preparing for program-required internships.

 “And sometimes I’m just playing the role of mom away from home,” she said.